TokaiApp/Screenshot2Code/README.md

 If there are other languages you would like to be added, please contact us!

 #### Authorship
-This project is led by [Seth Harding](https://linkedin.com/in/SethHasi) from [DXDR](https://dxdr.ai).
+This project is led by [Seth Harding](https://linkedin.com/in/SethHasi).
-For more information or to find out how to contribute to Screenshot2Code, please email me: seth@dxdr.ai
+For more information or to find out how to contribute to Screenshot2Code, please send an email! seth@dxdr.ai